gscontras/adjective_ordering/corpus_results/data/README.md

 ![Distance by adjective class and noun class](/corpus_results/graphs/mean_distance_from_noun_morethanonemodifier_bynounclass.jpg "Distance by adjective class and noun class for cases with at least two modifiers")

+The following classes pattern numerically with the faultless disagreement data: size, texture, age, material, shape.
+The ones that are reversed: quality and color.
+However, for none of these cases do the differences between noun classes actually look very big in the faultless disagreement data, so it's sort of unclear what to make of this.